 University Assembly Codes and Judicial Committee

-The Codes and Judicial Committee of the University Assembly reviews any proposed motions related to the Campus Code of Conduct, and assists in staffing the University Hearing and Review Boards.More Information Apply Now
+The CJC of the University Assembly reviews any proposed motions related to the Campus Code of Conduct, and assists in staffing the University Hearing and Review Boards.
+The public is welcome to attend meetings in person or remotely via Zoom meeting access.More Information Apply Now

-University Assembly Campus Infrastructure Committee
+University Assembly Campus Welfare Committee

 The Committee reviews any proposed motions and university policies related to diversity and inclusion; family support; health services; and, any other topic deemed relevant to campus welfare by the University Assembly’s Executive Board.More Information Apply Now